puru2901is/parking-system/README.md

 Parking
 1. Vehicle reaches parking lot
 2. Parking slot is allocated according to vehicle and availibilty
+3. Parking ticket is generated with in time

 Unparking
 1. Vehicle is identified